General FAQ Technical FAQ Authentication/Authorization FAQ

 - Personalization at Scale

-Where do I get official help and documentation on Oracle Autonomous NoSQL Database Cloud?
+Where do I get official help and documentation on Oracle NoSQL Database cloud service?

 Upon termination of your subscription, you will have 60 days to transfer your data for the terminated service from Oracle Cloud to a local system.
 After 60 days, Oracle permanently deletes any remaining content and software related to the terminated service.